13 Best Cyberpunk TV Shows to Watch Right Now

 Neon Genesis Evangelion is not your typical pretty Japanese animation, yet it was one of the most significant anime of the 1990s.

-The story is set in the near future of 2015 when Earth is regularly invaded by extraterrestrial aliens known as Angels, and mankind must defend itself with huge robots known as EVAs.
+The story is set shortly in 2015 when Earth is regularly invaded by extraterrestrial aliens known as Angels, and mankind must defend itself with huge robots known as EVAs.

 It’s a little more sophisticated than that, but the program is action-packed and explores traditional cyberpunk themes like people’s awareness of machine domination.
 It’s a fantastic show that is both intellectual and intelligent and just plain awesome.